Expanding the Map

 Co-chaired by Sue Cunningham, then Vice-Principal for Advancement at the University of Melbourne, Australia, and William Purcell, Pro Vice-Chancellor (International and Development) at the University of Technology Sydney, Australia, the CASE Asia-Pacific Advisory Council proposed a governance structure for CASE Asia-Pacific.
 Singapore-based staff would report in principle to the CASE Vice President for International Operations, as well as to the CASE Asia-Pacific board, which consisted of three members from Asia-Pacific countries (Singapore, in particular), one member from the CASE Board of Trustees, and ex-officio members from CASE Europe and CASE headquarters staff.
 A positive response to programming signaled the potential of this model, with CASE Asia-Pacific counting 193 institutional members from 26 countries in 2013, representing just more than 5% of CASE’s total institutional membership.
 Programming would focus on traditional CASE strengths: training and professional development, knowledge leadership, community and networks, and career development.
 Strong programs had been built throughout the region, supported in part by multi-year grants from the Lee Foundation, Singapore’s largest independent charitable entity.
 The foundation’s giving focused on what had been the historic philanthropic concerns of founder Lee Kong Chian, who had long supported independent schools and Singapore’s universities.

-Programming included a growing annual gathering (CASE Asia-Pacific Advancement Conference, or APAC); separate institutes in educational fundraising and in alumni relations; an annual schools conference; and developmental programmes in Singapore, Shanghai, China, Hong Kong, Bangkok, Thailand, Fudan, China, and Sydney, Perth, and Melbourne, Australia, buttressed by online programming.
+Programming included a growing annual gathering (the CASE Asia-Pacific Advancement Conference, or APAC); separate institutes in educational fundraising and in alumni relations; and an annual schools conference.
+There were also developmental programmes in Singapore; Shanghai, China; Hong Kong; Bangkok, Thailand; Fudan, China; and Sydney, Perth, and Melbourne, Australia, buttressed by online programming.

 The 10th anniversary of APAC in Singapore in 2017 couldn’t pass without notice and needed some drama, and organizers came up with a doozy.
 Thinking globally, they used the closing session to showcase how far CASE had come in engaging the executive suite.
 Titled “103: A CASE Higher Education Leadership Symposium,” the session featured 11 institutional and advancement leaders who spoke to 400 delegates at the Grand Hyatt in Singapore: